 Strawberry Meadow is an enticing area tucked away on the north side of Strawberry Peak below a massive granite cliff face.
-Walk into Strawberry Meadow and you might easily feel like you are somewhere in Yosemite National Park, instead of hiking in the San Gabriel Mountains near Los Angeles.
+Walk into Strawberry Meadow and you might easily feel like you are somewhere in the Sierra Nevada Mountains, instead of hiking in the San Gabriel Mountains near Los Angeles.

 Find Strawberry Meadow next to a junction between Strawberry Peak Trail and Colby Canyon Trail, 4.35 miles up Strawberry Peak Trail and 5.5 miles up Colby Canyon Trail from trailheads along Angeles Crest Highway.
 Strawberry Meadow, also called Strawberry Potrero, can be reached on out and back hikes of 9 to 11 miles round trip with 800 to 1,600 feet of elevation change.
 With a short vehicle shuttle, hikers can visit Strawberry Meadow on a 9.85-mile through hike.
 Trails to the summits of Strawberry Peak and Josephine Peak can be added to make the hikes even longer.